Daxiongmao87/alignment-correction-mcp/README.md

 1.  **Global instructions**: `{GLOBAL_INSTRUCTIONS_DIR}/{INSTRUCTIONS_FILENAME}` (e.g., `/home/user/.gemini/GEMINI.md`)
 2.  **Project-specific instructions**: `{project_directory}/{INSTRUCTIONS_FILENAME}` (e.g., `/home/user/projects/my-app/GEMINI.md`)

 Both files are optional.
-If both exist, they will be combined and provided to the validation model, with global instructions first, followed by project-specific instructions.
+If both exist, they will be combined and provided to the conscience model.

 ## Mechanics

-1.  **Input**: The tool receives the prompt, plan, and context.
+1.  **Input**: The tool receives the agent's thoughts, the user's prompt, and context.
 2.  **Retrieval**: It searches the local `vector_store.json` for similar past contexts to identify behavioral patterns.
-3.  **Analysis**: The configured AI model analyzes the plan against the user prompt, global instructions, and past history.
+3.  **Judgment**: The "Conscience" model evaluates the agent's plan against the `GEMINI.md` behavioral memory and the user's intent.
 4.  **Output**:
+    -   **Current Alignment**: Status of the agent's behavior.
+    -   **Behavioral Directives**: Immediate actions the agent must take.
-    -   **Public Response**: A validation assessment returned to the calling agent.
+    -   **Conscience Voice**: A personified response (praise or scolding) to be displayed to the user.
-    -   **Private Assessment**: A behavioral analysis stored in the local vector store to inform future validations.
+    -   **Memory Updates**: Instructions to automatically update the `GEMINI.md` file with new rules or preferences.